fmalmeida/bacannot/docs/manual.rst

 Input
 """""

-Users can perform the annotation analysis using wither raw reads or assembled genomes as input.
+Users can perform the annotation analysis using either raw reads or assembled genomes as input.
 When raw reads are used, Unicycler is used to create shortreads-only and hybrid assemblies while Flye is used to create longreads-only assemblies the annotation process.

 * path to genome fasta file **OR** to raw reads.